 - Choose to enter some hints or helpers for people answering this question.

-- Question Types like Radio Buttons, allow the user to make a choice.
+- Question Types like Radio Buttons, allow the user to select one answer.
+To allow user to select multiple answers, use Checkbox question type.
 Enter one answer option per line.

 - Use the + button to add more line options.